-China, the world’s largest economy, is also the world’s leading country in terms of on-road traffic accident and casualties.
+China, the world’s second-largest economy, is also the world’s leading country in terms of on-road traffic accident and casualties.
 Despite this negative distinction, China has fought long and hard in the battle against traffic-related incidents.
 Over the last 13 years, China has managed to successfully assuage the effects of traffic-related incidents, even as more and more of the Chinese populace owns cars and tests the limits of its strained highway infrastructure.

 Chinese Traffic Accidents: 2000-2005